I have an atheist friend.

 A spiritual life doesn’t require deities nor does it require adhering to a specific religious belief system.
-It’s possible for an atheist to view god as a non-deity, especially if god is conceived of as energy, and energy as spirit.
+An atheist can view god as a non-deity, especially if god is conceived of as energy and energy as spirit.

 Atheists do not reject the notion that there is an immaterial reality (like energy), but they do reject belief in physical beings with supernatural powers.
 Atheists, like scientists reject religious dogma, superstition, and the pseudo-sciences practiced in more than 4,000 religious traditions worldwide—including Judaism, Christianity, and Islam.
-All three of these religions’ adherents believe in and worship the God of Abraham, holding in common a belief in god as deity.
+All three of these religions’ adherents believe in and worship the God of Abraham, holding in common a belief in god as a deity.
 For them, the God of Abraham is personal and anthropomorphic—a god that possesses human traits, emotions, and intentions.
-Their god is also a masculine god, entrenching their view in patriarchy.
+Their god is also masculine, entrenching their view of patriarchy.
 They view God as a noun.